-Any changes to the original approved Concept Report for TIA funded projects shall be summarized in a technical memorandum.
+GDOT TIA & Local Let / Off System: Any changes to the original approved Concept Report for TIA funded projects shall be summarized in a technical memorandum.
 This technical memorandum shall be included with the original approved Concept Report and will serve as a Revised Concept Report.
-Revised Concept Reports require PgM concurrence and GDOT's approval.